How to Select a Tax Classification of your LLC

 Tax Classification Illustration

-Default Tax Classification for LLCs
+Tax Classification of LLCs as default

-Understanding S-Corp Tax Status
+S-Corp Tax Status Knowledge

-• Be a domestic corporation or LLC
+• Be domestic corporation or limited liability.

-• Have no more than 100 shareholders
+• Not more than 100 shareholders.

 • Have only one class of stock

-Understanding C-Corp Tax Status
+Learning the C-Corp Tax Status

-Pass-Through Taxation (Default)
+Pass-Through taxation (Default)

 S-Corporation Election